alanboy/stuff/blog/_posts/2022-01-27-customerdevelopment.markdown

 ## Finding people

-Start by creating a spreasheet like this:
+Start by creating a spreadsheet like this:

 ![](2022-01-28-09-41-31.png)